 His museum experience also includes work at the Minneapolis Institute of Art (1975-1977), where he was a National Endowment for the Humanities Museology Fellow, and the St. Louis Art Museum (1974).

 Meister holds a Bachelor’s degree in Art History and Archaeology from Washington University in St. Louis and a Master’s degree in Art History/Museology from the University of Minnesota.
-He also has a certificate from the Museum Management Institute (now the Getty Leadership Institute), and he is a Bush Foundation Fellow.
+He also has a certificate from the Museum Management Institute (now the Museum Leadership Institute at Claremont Graduate University), and he is a Bush Foundation Fellow.